Bullis School

 Bullis School is a private, co-educational college preparatory day school for grades K-12.
 The school is located in Potomac, Maryland, a suburb of Washington, D.C.

 History

-Bullis School was founded in Washington D.C. in 1930 by Commander William Francis Bullis as a preparatory school for the United States Naval Academy and the United States Military Academy at West Point, New York.
+Bullis School was founded in Washington D.C. in 1930 by Commander Bullis as a preparatory school for the United States Naval Academy and the United States Military Academy at West Point, New York.
 The school moved in 1935 to Silver Spring, Maryland, and began its four-year college preparatory program.
 Between 1964 and 1971, the school moved to its current location in Potomac, Maryland, and in 1981, became a co-educational institution.

 Academics

-According to Bullis' 2021-2025 Strategic Plan, the school aims to "promote joyfulness and intentionally avoid an atmosphere of overwhelming stress and pressure."
+According to Bullis' 2021-2026 Strategic Plan, the school aims to "promote joyfulness and intentionally avoid an atmosphere of overwhelming stress and pressure."

 Students from the graduating class of 2023 matriculated to 83 different colleges and universities.

 Bullis is accredited by the Association of Independent Maryland & DC Schools (AIMS) and Maryland State Department of Education and is a member of the Middle States Association of Colleges and Schools.